DenWin/TerraformCodingDojo/README.md

 }
 ```

-Let's add a data source to verify we are actually able to connecct to Azure:
+Let's add a data source to verify we are actually able to connect to Azure:
 ```hcl
 data "azurerm_client_config" "current" { }